Video shows snow grader damage two vehicles, drive away | CBC News

 Video shows snow grader damage two vehicles, drive away

-A snow grader appears to damage two parked vehicles and drive away in footage recorded early Thursday in a southeast Edmonton neighbourhood.
+A snow grader appears to damage two parked vehicles and drives away in footage recorded early Thursday in a southeast Edmonton neighbourhood.

 Footage recorded by Rick Medlock shows a grader hit the rear of one parked vehicle and push it into the SUV ahead, then drive away from the scene.